jpnsingh/simple-search-component/README.md

 # simple-search-component
-A Web Component to apply simple searched on list of objects
+A Web Component to apply simple searches on list of objects by it's properties